-Measuring HDX User Experience Improvements from Citrix SD-WAN Network Performance Enhancements
+Reference Architecture: Measuring HDX User Experience Performance Improvements with Citrix SD-WAN

 In a Citrix Virtual Apps and Desktops environment, the length of time it takes a user’s action on an endpoint to get sent to the virtual desktop, get rendered and transmitted back to the user’s display determines the responsiveness of the session.
 This “graphical” round-trip time directly impacts the overall user experience.